karelbilek/wazero-fs-tools/README.md

 SysFS is just a verbatim copy of wazero internal sysfs.
 Useful for mixing with wraplogfs.

+Do NOT use it in real-life code, because it is not being kept up-to-date with wazero; use it only for experimenting/debugging.

 ## wraplogfs

 WrapLogFS is a wrapper around existing filesystem that logs all inputs/outputs